Note: Changes in the following standards and policies may go into effect periodically.

 |Thesis I and II

 ||Each thesis registration must be completed in one semester.
 If the student is unable to do so, he/she must re-register and pay for the course again.

 ||Each Capstone must be completed in one semester.
 If the student is unable to do so, they must re-register and pay for the course again.

 ||School of Business

 Hamline provides both electronic and paper official transcripts.
-For the protection of current and former students, all Requests for official transcripts must be submitted by the student in writing and personally signed or submitted via the university’s secure website and electronically signed (www.hamline.edu/piperline).
-No official transcript will be released until all financial obligations to Hamline have been met.
+For the protection of current and former students, all requests for official transcripts must be ordered online through Workday or Parchment, or accompanied by a signed release from the student.
+No official transcript will be released until all financial obligations to Hamline have been met, except as required by law.
 For more information about transcripts, see www.hamline.edu/transcript.

 Workday is Hamline University’s secure student information system.
 All current Hamline University students are expected to check Workday regularly for notifications and inbox to-do items.
 Students use Workday to find course sections prior to registration, register for classes, access their academic history and grades, track their academic progress, request official transcripts, make payments to student accounts, maintain current contact information, and various other functions.
 Students receive their Workday login information upon admission to Hamline.